 |Refrigeration Medium - TYB with Gentamicin||90129||20 x 5 mL||Below -10°C|

 |Arctic Sperm Cryopreservation Medium||90170||12 x 5 mL||2-8°C|

-Q. What are the storage recommendations for OPENED sperm cryopreservation media?
+Q. What is the shelf life for OPENED sperm cryopreservation media?

-A. These are the storage instructions for OPENED items.
+A. Here is the shelf life for OPENED items.

 *If smaller aliquots are desired, the end user may thaw the product and using aseptic technique aliquot into sterile labeled containers and freeze until time of use.
 Aliquots should be single use and product should not be exposed to repeated freeze thaw cycles.

 Q. Can I freeze sperm with Refrigeration Medium - TYB with Gentamicin?

 A. No, Refrigeration Medium - TYB is intended for short term refrigerated sperm storage.
 Refrigeration Medium- TYB is typically used to store sperm for up to 96 hours between 2-8°C, transporting semen, and as an aid in sperm capacitation for conventional fertilization.